 Obviously it’s still a tad early to plant because in Michigan we should expect snow up until May.
 But that doesn’t mean the itch goes away, so in the meantime I just count on my good ol’ trusty grocery store to deliver the goods, i.e. fresh herbs.

 Start off by pounding 4 chicken breasts to about a 1/2 inch thickness.
-I slip one breast at a time into a gallon size resealable bag, and use the flat side of my meat tenderizer and hammer out all my frustrations.
+I slip one breast at a time into a gallon size resealable bag, sealing only half of it so air can escape.
+Using the flat side of a meat tenderizer, hammer out all your frustrations.

 Place the flattened chicken breasts into a large, shallow dish and set off to the side.

-…squeeze in the cloves of garlic and pour in 1/4 cup of olive oil…
+Next, use a garlic press to squeeze in the 3 cloves of garlic and then pour in 1/4 cup of olive oil.

-…squeeze in the juice from two large and juicy lemons…
+Grab a handheld juicer and squeeze in the juice from two large and juicy lemons.

 Season with a generous pinch of both kosher salt and black pepper and then whisk together.

 Use tongs to toss and coat the chicken breasts.
-Cover with plastic wrap and let them sit out on the counter top for an hour, toss them around every now and again in the meantime.
+Cover with plastic wrap and let them sit out on the counter top for 30 minutes to 1 hour, toss them around every now and again in the meantime.

 Once the chicken has marinated, preheat your grill to medium/medium high.